stefan-kolb/jaxws-samples/README.md

 *exceptions*
 ----------
-Demonstrates the mapping of standard java exceptions and soap-style exceptions with JAX-WS.
+Demonstrates the mapping of standard Java exceptions and soap-style exceptions with JAX-WS.

 *java-first*
 ----------